arkency/posts/posts/2013-12-08-rails4-preloading.md

 # WHERE (addresses.country = 'Poland')
 ```

-In the previous example Rails detected that the condition in `where` clause
+In the last example Rails detected that the condition in `where` clause
 is using columns from preloaded (included) table names.
 So `#includes` delegates
 the job to `#eager_load`.
 You can always achieve the same result by using the
 `#eager_load` method directly.